lumeland/lume.land/docs/advanced/plugins.md

   [even if the GitHub repository is deleted](https://www.jsdelivr.com/github)).

-- [JSR](https://jsr.io/) is **not recommended** due to not supporting HTTP imports, buggy import maps behavior, and code changes made automatically by the platform that can cause unexpected bugs.
+- [JSR](https://jsr.io/) is **not recommended** due to not supporting HTTP imports (it's not possible to import Lume types), buggy import maps behavior, and code changes made automatically by the platform that can cause unexpected bugs.

 - Once your plugin is published, please let us know!!.
 You can create a PR to [awesome-lume repository](https://github.com/lumeland/awesome-lume).